 Communications with U.S.-based media outlets should be referred to and approved by the Senior Director of Communications, while in-country media contact should be done in coordination with the Project Communications Lead with the approval of the Chief of Party or designated representative.

-Typical project content like success stories, quarterly and annual reports or press releases announcing standard project actions (launch events, calls for grant applications or similar) may not be published or shared externally without approval from the Project Communications Lead, Chief of Party, or COP designated representative.
+Typical project content like success stories, quarterly and annual reports or press releases announcing standard project actions (launch events, calls for grant applications or similar) may not be published or shared externally without approval from the Project Communications Lead and Chief of Party or COP designated representative.

 Press releases, op-eds or blogs detailing high-profile announcements should be cleared by the Senior Director of Communications or designated representative.
 If already in draft form, this content should be shared at least five business days before being forwarded to the project funder and, if funder approval is not required, at least seven business days prior to planned public release date.
 If no draft text exists and the Communications team is needed to draft the text, then 10 business days’ notice is required.